Bids for the 2034 Winter Olympics: Potential bids

 On 19 February 2023, Peter Kaiser, the governor of Carinthia, announced that plans for a joined bid by the Austrian state of Carinthia, alongside Italian Region Friuli-Venezia Giulia and Slovenia.
 A similar bid had been proposed for the 2006 Winter Olympics, eventually losing to Turin.
-The prepartions for the bid were later confirmed by the Slovenian minister of sports, Matjaž Han.
+The preparations for the bid were later confirmed by the Slovenian minister of sports, Matjaž Han.
 On 25 March, Italian politician and head of the Friuli-Venezia Giulia Region, Massimiliano Fedriga confirmed these plans.
 On 11 April 2024, Peter Kaiser announced that a joint bid would be prepared for the 2028 Winter Youth Olympics.
 If selected, these Winter Youth Olympics would work as a test for an eventual hosting of the Winter Olympics.